Sign in

 5. Who will use it?

-• Will training/retraining be necessary to be able to use the equipment safely?
+• Will users need training to operate the equipment safely?

 6. How often will it be used?